RD-170: Shared turbopump

 Several Soviet and Russian rocket engines use the approach of clustering small combustion chambers around a single turbine and pump.
 During the early 1950s, many Soviet engine designers, including Valentin P. Glushko, faced problems of combustion instability while designing bigger thrust chambers.
 At that time, they solved the problem by using a cluster of smaller thrust chambers.

 Variants

 RD-170

 The RD-170 engine featured four combustion chambers and was developed for use on the Energia launch vehicle – both the engine and the launch vehicle were in production only for a short time.
 Energia was launched twice.
-Each Energia vehicle had a core hydrolox stage, plus 4 Zenit boosters, each powered by one RD-170.
+Each Energia vehicle had 4 boosters, each powered by one RD-170.

 The engine was designed for 10 reuses but tests showed they could stand up to 20 burns.

 RD-171

-Building on the technology from the Energia's liquid fuel booster the Zenit (rocket family) was developed, which uses a RD-170 variant, the RD-171.
+Building on the technology from the Energia's liquid fuel booster the Zenit was developed, which uses a RD-170 variant, the RD-171.
 While the RD-170 had nozzles which swiveled on two axes, the RD-171's nozzles only swivel on one axis.
-RD-171 was intended to be used on Zenit rocket.
 Models called the RD-172 and RD-173 were proposed, upgrades that would provide additional thrust, and the RD-173 proposal was finalized as the RD-171M upgrade in 2006.